-PLEASE support us in our efforts to build a new bridge in Wildcat.
-We are hoping to acquire money from the Town at Town Meeting in May.
-If there are any generous folk who would like to help with this project and/or contribute to the new bridge efforts, please let us know on this website or give us a call!
+If there are any generous folk who would like to help the Town with this project please let us know on this website or give us a call!

 The Heron Rookery Trail has multiple trees down and is currently difficult to navigate.

-The new bridge spanning Lowes Pond in Boxford is finished!
+The new bridge spanning Lowe Pond in Boxford is finished!